 In some instances parties wish to have an opportunity to explore settlement while ensuring that a process is in place to obtain a third party decision where necessary.
-Final Offer Selection, Med-arb and Arb-med are all processes that Agree has used to good effect is resolving complex commercial matters for clients.
+Final Offer Selection, Med-arb and Arb-med are all processes that Agree has used to good effect in resolving complex commercial matters for clients.

 The Next Best Step: We invite you to call our office to discuss if arbitration is an appropriate course of action – 1-800-524-6967.

-Conflict System Design is a process for designing or redesigning the system by which a conflict management system the goal is to design and implement a "better" system for dealing with conflict in that environment.
-Agree works with the stakeholders to understan the present system and then applies key design principles to develop a more effective system.
+Conflict System Design is a process for designing or redesigning the system by which a conflict management system goal is to design and implement a “better” system for dealing with conflict in that environment.
+Agree works with the stakeholders to understand the present system and then applies key design principles to develop a more effective system.